MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 >
 > "Login With System-assigned Managed Identity" is only supported on GitHub self-hosted runners and the self-hosted runners need to be hosted by Azure virtual machines.

-Before you login with system-assigned managed identity, you need to create an Azure virtual machine to host the GitHub self-hosted runner.
+Before your login with system-assigned managed identity, you need to create an Azure virtual machine to host the GitHub self-hosted runner.

 - Create an Azure virtual machine
   - [Create a Windows virtual machine](/azure/virtual-machines/windows/quick-create-portal)
   - [Create a Linux virtual machine](/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu)
 - [Configure system-assigned managed identity on the Azure virtual machine](/entra/identity/managed-identities-azure-resources/qs-configure-portal-windows-vm#system-assigned-managed-identity)
-- Install required softwares on the Azure virtual machine
+- Install required software on the Azure virtual machine
   - [Install PowerShell](/powershell/scripting/install/installing-powershell)
   - [Install Azure CLI](/cli/azure/install-azure-cli)
     - If you want to run Azure CLI Action, [Install Docker](https://docs.docker.com/engine/install/).